A smooth-talking rap mogul tries to collect age-old music royalties from Hesh while pursuing an opportunity

 I had seen this episode two or three times before I recognized how highly concerned it is with gender roles and definitions of masculinity and femininity.
 One reason why Tony has hesitated for so long to build a friendship with Bruce Cusamano may be because “Wonderbread wops” like Cooz don’t exactly live up to his conception of masculinity.
 (Of course, it would be difficult for anyone to live up to Tony’s idealized notion of “Gary Cooper” masculinity.)
 In his essay, “Wonderbread and Stugots: Italian-American Manhood and The Sopranos,” E. Anthony Rotundo writes that…

 A part of Tony certainly wants to fully assimilate into mainstream suburban America.
 But I think he also feels some revulsion for those he sees as emasculated, deracinated suburban American males.
 The neighboring white men don’t fully accept Tony Soprano as one of them, but they are fascinated by Tony the mobster, who—ostensibly—lives a life of manly action and excitement that they can only dream of.
-Though they make this bear dance, they recognize that Tony is, after all, a bear – large, powerful and dangerous.
-Some of the appeal of la cosa nostra (literally “our thing”) for Tony may be that the Mafia provides a way for him to hold onto his ancestors’ tougher, more traditional definition of masculinity as he makes his way in the new country.
+Though they may treat Tony like a dancing bear, they must also admire some of Tony’s bear-like qualities—he is large, powerful and dangerous.
+Some of the appeal of la cosa nostra (literally “our thing”) for Tony may be that the Mafia provides him a way to hold onto his ancestors’ tougher, more traditional definition of masculinity as he makes his way in the new country.

 This episode’s exploration of femininity is more subtle than its treatment of masculinity.
-The notion that “a woman’s place is in the kitchen and the bedroom” is an outdated idea in contemporary America, but it still has traction in the world of the Mob – and Chase uses the kitchen and bedroom to great affect in Carmela and Adriana’s storylines here.
+The notion that “a woman’s place is in the kitchen and the bedroom” is an outdated idea in contemporary America, but it still has traction in the world of the Mob—Chase uses the kitchen and bedroom to great effect in Carmela and Adriana’s storylines here.
 Carmela and Adriana’s lives as Mob Women are strongly compared and contrasted in this episode.
 The comparison is set up early by a conversation in which Adriana scoffs at the idea of becoming the stereotypical Mob wife:

 Adriana: And be one of those wives like Carmela Soprano?
 Breast-feed a bunch of rugrats and spend the rest of your life at the gym, just you and your stretch marks?